WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 BillyOh Master Tongue and Groove Apex Shed

 T&G cladding serves as a robust barrier against water damage for your garden shed.
-Its construction ensures water can’t seep into your shed’s wood or interior.
+Generally, it would take a sustained blast from a high-pressure hose to allow water to climb over the tongue between the boards.
 This water-resistant feature also minimises the risk of rot, further enhancing the durability.

 Why Invest in Tongue and Groove Sheds?